-After three months working and learning the Christian faith, Hamza returned home to his family in Uganda.
-However, he kept his new identity a secret from his parents, for fear of their reaction.
+After three months of working and learning the Christian faith, Hamza returned home to his family in Uganda.
+However, he kept his new identity a secret from his parents for fear of their reaction.
 In Uganda, those who convert from Islam are often cut off from their families and communities.
-Many Muslim societies believe that apostates should receive the death penalty, as required under their strict interpretation of Sharia law.
+Many Muslim societies believe apostates should receive the death penalty, as required under their strict interpretation of Sharia law.

-Despite this danger, Hamza knew that he had to tell his family the truth.
+Despite this danger, Hamza knew he had to tell his family the truth.
 Their response was one of disappointment and concern, and they tried to get their son to return to the Islamic faith.

 “I suffered from physiological torture and threats from relatives throughout the burial process,” he said.

 Today, Hamza earns a living by doing his passion, art.
 While he has clients that buy his paintings, his business has been stagnant due to his inability to afford proper art supplies.
-Hamza desired to own an art studio, where he could showcase his work and fulfill the potential of his God-given gift.
+Hamza desired to own an art studio where he could showcase his work and fulfill the potential of his God-given gift.

 When International Christian Concern learned of Hamza’s story, our representative in Uganda visited him to put together a plan.
 About a month later, he was given his very own studio, furnished and filled with the items and art supplies he desired.